davebraze/OtoP-2/readme.txt

 2. load a module for GCC: $ module load Langs/GCC/4.5.3 3-6. same as above.
 7. set up tasklist.txt: add "module load Langs/GCC/4.5.3;" in front of each line in tasklist.txt

+    You can use: sh genTasklist_Omega.sh NUMRUN WORKDIREC ITER REP to automatically generate tasklist.txt
+        NUMRUN: total number of runs;
+        WORKDIREC: working directory of the code;
+        ITER and REP: total number of training and stepsize to record results

 8. run the results via SimpleQueue
     $ module load Tools/SimpleQueue
     $ sqCreateScript -n 3 -w 24:00:00 tasklist.txt > job.sh